Gentleman1983/advent-of-code/day25/README.md

 ..."one star is available"?
 You check the fuel tank; sure enough, a lone star sits at the bottom, awaiting its friends.
 Looks like you need to provide 49 yourself.

 You have enough stars to **\[Start the Weather Machine]**.

+# Success
+You fill the weather machine with **fifty stars**.
+It comes to life!

+**Snow begins to fall**.

+Congratulations!
+You've finished every puzzle in Advent of Code 2015!
+I hope you had as much fun solving them as I had making them for you.
+I'd love to hear about your adventure